crowbar-archive/barclamp-openstack-titanium-identity/README.txt

 This barclamp is designed to be used in conjunction with the OpenStack High-Availability barclamps please review the https://github.com/crowbar/barclamp-openstack-titanium-loadbalancer for deployment information.

-This barclamp is designed to be used with 3 controller nodes.
+This barclamp should be applued to  3 controller nodes.

 Legals